Learn to Hunt

 Free or Low Cost Well Water Testing

-To obtain free or low cost basic water testing for your private well, please contact your local county environmental health sanitarian.
+Find out more by contacting your local county environmental health sanitarian.
 Ask to participate in the Grants to Counties Well Program for water testing administered by Iowa Department of Public Health.

 What You Should Test For